 We may encounter unforeseen situations in the manufacturing and assembly of our products that would result in delays or shortfalls in our production.
+For example, we expect to consolidate our manufacturing operations in a new facility in the third quarter of 2014.
+Such a move will involve significant expense, and we cannot assure you that such a move would not delay or otherwise adversely affect our manufacturing activities.
 In addition, our production processes and assembly methods may have to change to accommodate any significant future expansion of our manufacturing capacity, which may increase our manufacturing costs, delay production of our products, reduce our product margin, and adversely impact our business.
-If we are unable to keep up with demand for our products by successfully manufacturing and shipping our products in a timely manner, our revenue could be impaired, market acceptance for our products could be adversely affected and our customers might instead purchase our competitors' products.
+If our manufacturing activities are adversely impacted by our move, or if we are otherwise unable to keep up with demand for our products by successfully manufacturing, assembling, testing, and shipping our products in a timely manner, our revenue could be impaired, market acceptance for our products could be adversely affected and our customers might instead purchase our competitors' products.

-All of our instruments and IFCs for commercial sale are manufactured at our facility in Singapore.
+All of our IFCs for commercial sale are manufactured at our facility in Singapore.
 Production of the elastomeric block that is at the core of our IFCs is a complex process requiring advanced clean rooms, sophisticated equipment, and strict adherence to procedures.
 Any contamination of the clean room, equipment malfunction, or failure to strictly follow procedures can significantly reduce our yield in one or more batches.
 We have in the past experienced variations in yields due to such factors.
-A drop in yield can increase our cost to manufacture our IFCs or, in more severe cases, require us to halt the manufacture of our IFCs until the problem is resolved.
+A drop in yield can increase our cost to manufacture our IFCs or, in more severe cases, require us to halt the manufacture of our

+IFCs until the problem is resolved.
 Identifying and resolving the cause of a drop in yield can require substantial time and resources.